team-telnyx/demo-conference-node/api-v2/README.md

 5. put the first participant automatically on hold
 6. put a participant on-hold every-time he's the only participant on the conference room
 7. un-hold the unique participant on the conference room when the second arrives
-8. allow remote commands to list participants, force hold/unhold, force mute/unmute, force participant push
+8. allow remote commands to list participants, force hold/unhold, force mute/unmute, force participant pull

 To exemplify this process we created a simple API call that will be exposed as the webhook in Mission Portal.
 For that we would be using `express`: